Open Access & Publishing – Funding, Visibility and Open Access to Scientific Results

 If you are planning to publish a monograph, as a member of the Potsdam University of Applied Sciences you can apply for reimbursement of the open access publication costs from the Publication Fund for Open Access Monographs of the State of Brandenburg.
 The publication fund is provided by the Ministry of Science, Research and Culture of the State of Brandenburg (MWFK) and coordinated by the team of the Networking and Competence Centre Open Access Brandenburg.
 The funding instrument is endowed with 100,000 euros per year for the years 2021 to 2023.

-Open Access Funding – University of Applied Sciences Potsdam
+Open Access Support – University of Applied Sciences Potsdam

 In January 2023, the University of Applied Sciences Potsdam signed the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities.
 The Berlin Declaration from 2003 is considered one of the most important cornerstones for the Open Access movement.
 At the same time, Potsdam UAS was the first university in the state of Brandenburg to sign the San Francisco Declaration on Research Assessment (DORA).